 Video Audition Requirements

-Twenty minutes of repertoire to include three or four pieces, each from a different period listed below.
+Twenty minutes of repertoire to include three or more pieces in contrasting styles, each from a different period listed below, with no two pieces by the same composer.
 Concertos are not accepted.
+At least one work must be memorized.

 - Classical (e.g., Mozart, Haydn, Schubert*, Beethoven* Sonata – one movement)